Alan Penn Irlen Clinic

 STRAIN OR FATIGUE.
 Individuals who are helped with Irlen Spectral Filters often experience discomfort.
 Individuals may become tired; others experience headaches, dizzy, sleepy, anxious, irritable, and fidgety or have an inability to stay focused.
 Discomfort can interfere with the length of time and ease of reading, studying, or doing homework making breaks necessary

-HEADACHES, MIGRAINES, stomachaches, dizziness and fatigue are a few of the physical symptoms which may be alleviated by the Irlen Method.
-These symptoms can have a variety of triggers, and those who benefit from wearing Irlen Spectral Filters may demonstrate the following problems:
+Feeling uncomfortable and fatigue are often reported which may be alleviated by the Irlen Method.
+These issues can have a variety of triggers, and those who benefit from wearing Irlen Spectral Filters may demonstrate the following problems:

 • Discomfort in sunlight